emreovacik/slate/source/index.html.md

 ]
 ```

-### URL Parameters
+#### URL Parameters

 | Parameter             | Description                        |
 |-----------------------|-------------------------------------|
 | ORIGIN_COUNTRY_CODE   | 3-letter ISO country code           |

-## Get Corridor Rates
+### Get Corridor Rates

-> Retrieve the current money transfer rates, fees, and expected receive amounts for different providers for a specific origin and destination country pair (corridor).
-The system updates the data several times a day to keep it as close to real-time as possible.
+Retrieve the current money transfer rates, fees, and expected receive amounts for different providers for a specific origin and destination country pair (corridor).
+The system updates the data several times a day (SLA) keep it as close to real-time as possible.

 ### HTTP Request